kimiekomi/articles/vigenere.md

 <br>

-As I iterated through the message, I conducted a 2-part conditional check - first, I  determined whether the letter is a special character.
+As I iterated through the message, I conducted a two-part conditional check - first, I determined whether the letter is a special character.
 If it is, I simply appended it to the empty list and continued to the next letter.
 If the letter is indeed in the alphabet, then I had a list of items to perform which included:

 - obtaining the correct letter index based on the letter casing
 - calculating the new index and apply a modulus of the alphabet length
-- appending the replacement letter based on the new index previously calculated, once again, taking into consideration the letter casing
+- appending the replacement letter based on the new index previously calculated (once again, taking into consideration the letter casing)

 <br>